History of Iowa: Euro-American settlers

 The settlers soon discovered an environment different from that which they had known back East.
 Most northeastern and southeastern states were heavily timbered; settlers there had material for building homes, outbuildings, and fences.
 Moreover, wood also provided ample fuel.
 Once past the extreme eastern portion of Iowa, settlers quickly discovered that the state was primarily a prairie or tall grass region.
 Trees grew abundantly in the extreme eastern and southeastern portions, and along rivers and streams, but elsewhere timber was limited.

 In most portions of eastern and central Iowa, settlers could find sufficient timber for construction of log cabins, but substitute materials had to be found for fuel and fencing.
 For fuel, they turned to dried prairie hay, corn cobs, and dried animal droppings.
 In southern Iowa, early settlers found coal outcroppings along rivers and streams.
 People moving into northwest Iowa, an area also devoid of trees, constructed sod houses.
 Some of the early sod house residents wrote in glowing terms about their new quarters, insisting that "soddies" were not only cheap to build but were warm in the winter and cool in the summer.
 They did not praise the bugs, the smells, or the ever-present dirt, dampness and darkness.
 Settlers experimented endlessly with substitute fencing materials.
 Some residents built stone fences; some constructed dirt ridges; others dug ditches.
-The most successful fencing material was the osage orange hedge until the 1870s when the invention of barbed wire provided farmers with satisfactory fencing material.
+The most successful fencing material was the Osage orange hedge until the 1870s when the invention of barbed wire provided farmers with satisfactory fencing material.

+Most river towns in Iowa were made up of labourers, fugitives, military deserters, and other European immigrants.
+Gambling and shootings were common at the time.
+Most immigrants wanted to work in mines due to the high wages they would receive.
+Annual lead production eventually reached 55 million pounds by 1848, with Dubuque making 9.8 million pounds of lead in the year prior.